Constraints on Yukawa gravity parameters from observations of bright stars: Analysis of the stellar orbits around Sgr A* in Yukawa gravity

+where parameter $f_{sp}$ is defined as: $f_{sp} = \dfrac{2 + 2\gamma - \beta}{3}$, and it characterizes how relativistic the model is.
+The value of $f_{sp} = 1.10 \pm 0.19$ was measured by GRAVITY Collaboration \cite{abut20}.
+Using the third Kepler law (since the orbits are very close to Newtonian ones):

-it was found that $\Lambda$ has to satisfy the following condition:
+it was found that, according to the expression (\ref{equ3.7}), $\Lambda$ has to satisfy the following condition:

-We can see that for a given value of universal constant $\delta$, the following condition holds: $\Lambda\propto c\,P^{*}$, where $P^{*} = P(1-e^2)^{3/4}$.
+We can see that for the given values of universal constant $\delta$ and parameter $f_{sp}$, the following condition holds: $\Lambda\propto c\,P^{*}$, where $P^{*} = P(1-e^2)^{3/4}$.
 Thus, $P^{*}$ can be used as a criterion for classification of the gravitational systems according to their scales, as well as to find the systems which could be described by similar values of the range of Yukawa interaction $\Lambda$.